 I’ve already moved out, can I collect my belongings?

 Ensuring the safety of our staff and residents is our top priority.
-We are making arrangements to enable those tenants who have vacated their rooms to return to pick up any belongings that have been left behind.
-To reduce large numbers of residents returning at any one time we will be implementing a booking system, so that we can control the risk of having too many people in the building at once.
+In England we have made arrangements to enable students who have vacated their rooms to return to pick up any belongings that have been left behind.
+To reduce large numbers of residents returning at any one time we have implemented a booking system; please contact your Accommodation Team to book a slot to return to the site.

 Are visitors allowed?